rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 >Example:
 ><CITE>[South America?]</CITE>

-<a name="4.201.99.3">4.201.99.3</a> If the reason for supplying the place of publication is not apparent from the rest of the description, make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the source of the information.
+<a name="4.201.99.3">4.201.99.3</a> If the reason for supplying the place is not apparent from the rest of the description, make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the source of the information.
 (see [4.206.4.5](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.5)).

 >Example: